alexminyoungpark/Numpy-Neural-Network/README.md

 just a simple dnn model made only by numpy.<br>
 mnist number classification<br>
 you can see my past endeavor in pdf file.<br>
-build this model to do experiment
+build this model to do whatever i want

 ### main.py
 tensorflow library has only used by downloading mnist data<br>